-- property, plant and equipment;

-- right-of-use assets;

-- intangible assets;

-- prepayments for property, plant and equipment; and

-- investment in subsidiaries in the Company's statement of financial position.
+- property, plant and equipment; - right-of-use assets; - intangible assets; - prepayments for property, plant and equipment; - Investment in a jointly controlled entity; and - investments in subsidiaries in the Company's statement of financial position.

 If any such indication exists, the asset's recoverable amount is estimated.